 Whitney Wurzel, fondly known as “Ranger Whitney,” is the Bernheim Education Director, and is instrumental in planning Bernheim’s informative, fun and varied nature-based education programs.

 Claude Stephens is the Children at Play Network Director and is also Bernheim’s Facilitator of Outreach and Regenerative Design.
 He is a free play champion, is piloting the region’s first Forest Kindergarten, and spearheaded the creation of Bernheim’s Edible Garden, an applicant to the Living Building Challenge.

 Andrew Berry, Natural Areas

 Andrew Berry is the Bernheim Forest Manager, overseeing environmental stewardship and land conservation efforts of Bernheim’s 15,000-acre natural area.
 From controlled burns to stream restoration to invasive species removal, Andrew oversees best practices in land protection.
-Andrew works closely with researchers from across the country and around the world who seek out the biologically diverse healthy large forest block for their studies.
+Andrew works closely with researchers worldwide who are seeking a healthy, large forest block for their studies of the biologically diverse.

 Wren Smith, Interpretive Programs Manager

 Wren Smith is Bernheim’s Interpretive Programs Manager.
 A Kentucky Naturalist of the Year recipient, she helps visitors immerse themselves in nature, creates faeries out of natural materials, and trains volunteers in the nationally-recognized Volunteer Naturalist Program.

 Casey Hammett has served as a Bernheim horticulturist since June of 2010.
 Casey is an ISA Certified Arborist and a Kentucky Certified Nurseryman.
 In addition to maintaining the arboretum, Casey also teaches classes, leads tours, and collaborates with the community on beautification projects.
 Casey is originally from South Carolina, where he operated his own landscape business and graduated from the University of South Carolina.